wdanilo/luna-rfcs/text/0000-comments-overhaul.md

 def main:
     ## hello = "Hello, World!"
 ```

+As part of making this more functional, Luna performs some automatic connection
+of nodes from input to output where possible.
+It operates based on the following
+guidelines:

+1. Luna is an Object-Oriented language, and hence each node has a special 'self'
+   port.
+This self port is used as part of the 'main-line' of processing, often
+   made visually distinct in the graph.
+In text, this is a group of variables:

+    ```
+    a = foo1 ...
+    b = a.foo2 ...
+    c = b.foo3 ...
+    d = c.foo4 ...
+    ```

+   In this case, disabling a node means 'take no further action', and hence we
+   can safely connect the node chain.
+If `## c = b.foo ...` is disabled, it has
+   the effect of `c = b`.

+2. If we disable a line that does not bind variables, it does not have any
+   special meaning. `## print "foo"`, for example, just makes this node
+   non-executable.
+3. When disabling a line that does not use the 'self' port, we connect the
+   first-used variable through if the types would match.
+In other cases, we
+   cannot make it work, and execution is halted.
+For example, if we have
+   `## x = foo a b`, and the types of `x` and `a` are the same, there is an
+   implicit creation of `x = a` so execution can continue.

 ## Freeze Comments
 Freeze comments are a category of comment specific to Luna.
 They allow the